 Royal Botanical Gardens

-These beautifully sculptured gardens are home to mini-ecosystems like cacti and succulents, a herb garden and a luscious rainforest.
+These beautifully sculptured gardens are home to mini-ecosystems like cacti and succulents, a herb garden, and luscious rainforest.
 The vast gardens provide a serene paradise in the middle of Melbourne, a perfect excuse to forget about work, bask in the sun and revel in the rarity of the native and exotic plants.

 Shrine of Remembrance